tugot17/tokenomics-from-first-principles/blogpost/Tokenomics from first principles 1a415b90a59f809c8386ccebd52f8b42.md

 When looking at the specification of a GPU, you should be paying most attention to two metrics:

-- Compute: measured in FLOPS-how many floating-point operations (addition and multiplication) a GPU can do in a second.
+- Compute: measured in FLOPS - how many floating-point operations (addition and multiplication) a GPU can do in a second *
 - Memory bandwidth: how many bytes can be loaded from the global memory in a second.

 These two factors dictate how quickly you can process computations; they affect the speed of a single feedforward operation and determine the generation speed (measured in tokens per second, tps) and ultimately define your cost per token.

+\* Please be aware that FLOPS and FLOPs mean different things. **FLOPs** (small s) is the plural of floating-point operations not considering time at all but **FLOPS** (captital S) means floating-point operations that happen within a second

 ![image.png](Tokenomics%20from%20first%20principles%201a415b90a59f809c8386ccebd52f8b42/image%201.png)